tlwilliams895/gis-devops/src/walkthroughs/certificates/index.rst

 .. image:: /_static/images/certificates/student-cert.png

-That's it we just added our personal identification certificate.
+That's it we just added our Client Certificate!

 Try it Out
 ==========